glted-mib/ecotoxR_overview/README.md

 More detailed information can be found here, but the examples are not perfect for large groups of chemicals, and some of the functions are somewhat outdated: https://cran.r-project.org/web/packages/ECOTOXr/readme/README.html

+The script 'ecotoxR.r' contains examples for all basic search functions, both the SQL-based and web-based search function for ecotox, and the web-based search function for comptox.